AJnsm/Stator/README.md

 - [ ] improve documentation and tutorial
 - [ ] show a full run on some example data.
 - [ ] Create more unit tests for state inference
+- [ ] add option to also use 2-points for state inference